Sclerotherapy of Varicose Veins and Spider Veins

 Benefits

-- Each sclerotherapy session typically results in elimination of 50 to 80 percent of the injected veins.
+• Each sclerotherapy session typically results in elimination of 50 to 80 percent of the injected veins.

 Risks

-- Any procedure where the skin is penetrated carries a risk of infection.
+• Any procedure that penetrates the skin carries a risk of infection.
 The chance of infection requiring antibiotic treatment appears to be less than one in 1,000.

-- Risks include the formation of blood clots in the veins, severe inflammation, adverse allergic reactions to the sclerosing solution and skin injury that could leave a small but permanent scar.
+• Risks include the formation of blood clots in the veins, severe inflammation, adverse allergic reactions to the sclerosing solution and skin injury that could leave a small but permanent scar.

 What are the limitations of Sclerotherapy?

 Large varicose veins do not respond as well as small ones to sclerotherapy.
 A few (less than 10 percent) of people who have sclerotherapy do not respond to the injections at all.
-In these instances, different solutions or a different method, such as laser therapy, may be attempted.
+In these instances, different solutions or a different method, such as cutaneous laser therapy, may be attempted.

 You will not be able to undergo sclerotherapy treatment if you are pregnant, breastfeeding, or are bedridden.
 You must wait at least three months after giving birth before you can be considered for this procedure.